-Friends, welcome back to Mummy Tales.
-Now, do you have that one house girl who sorted you out in your time of need that you’ll never forget?
+On the topic of house Helps in Kenya, do you have that one house help who sorted you out in your time of need that you’ll never forget?

 In the second article of #MyAwesomeHouseGirl series where I share stories of house girls who have come through for us when we needed them most, I feature the story of Caroline Jemutai Kemei.
 You can read the first article where I featured Tildah Kabura Kahuthu, whose house girl saved her from going into depression.
 Read that story here.